Open-Transactions/protocol-docs/spec/SectionFormat.md

 ## Future Improvements

 This version of the specs aims for some compatibility with the current output of the writing routine.
-Possible improvements that can be made in future versions.
+This section lists possible improvements that can be made in future versions.

 ### Signed Message Format